bmcclanahan/JupyterLLMAgents/README.md

 Reference the **HelloAgent** notebook for a complete example.

+The **LLMPABusinessReviewAnalysis** notebook shows an example of the chat agent being used to perform different types of analysis on data from the [Yelp Dataset](https://www.yelp.com/dataset).

 ### Requirements
 This project assumes the use of python 3.9 but may work with other python versions as well.
 A [OpenAI API key](https://platform.openai.com/account/api-keys) is required and should be set in an environment variable named `OPENAI_API_KEY`.